Your ultimate guide to Wimbledon 2025

 🚌 By Bus: The 493 bus service connects the Wimbledon Tennis Club and Museum to Southfields Station and Wimbledon Station.
 The bus stop is called ‘Wimbledon Tennis Club and Museum’ and is announced before the stop.

 After tickets, transport and a couple of souvenirs, costs can soon add up at Wimbledon.
-A good way to save a few pennies is to bring a picnic.
-Although coolboxes and hampers are not allowed, you can bring in whatever food you wish but bear in mind only one bag is permitted per person.
-Alcohol is limited to 1 bottle of wine (750ml) or two cans of beer or premixed aperitifs per person.
-However, bottles of spirits and fortified are forbidden from the Grounds.
+So, a good way to save a few pennies is to bring a picnic!
+Although coolboxes and hampers are not allowed, you can bring in whatever food you wish, but bear in mind that only one bag is permitted per person.
+Alcohol is also allowed but limited to 1 bottle of wine (750ml) or two cans of beer or premixed aperitifs per person.
+However, bottles of spirits and fortified wines are forbidden from the Grounds.

 A visit to Wimbledon is frankly wasted without the iconic British summer treat, strawberries and cream.
 You can also pick up some delicious Kent strawberries and cream from a range of eateries within the grounds.